-4.3.6 Dive leaders have the responsibility of preventing any diver from participating in the dive if, following a risk assessment, this is determined to be in the best interest of the diver, other divers, or both.
+4.3.6.
+Dive leaders have the responsibility of preventing any diver from participating in the dive if, following a risk assessment, this is determined to be in the best interest of the diver, other divers, or both.
 A risk assessment can indicate the need to reduce the planned number of divers in each group (see 4.2.4) due to sea conditions or other factors.

-4.3.7 Marine recreation providers shall ensure that, in addition to meeting all specified requirements of the ICRAN MAR Boat Operations Standard, dive boats are equipped with the following:
+4.3.7.
+Marine recreation providers shall ensure that, in addition to meeting all specified requirements of ICRAN MAR 3 - Standard Requirements for Recreational Boat Operations in the Mesoamerican Reef System, dive boats are equipped with the following:

-- (a) communications equipment, including contact numbers to directly reach evacuation services, medical services and the nearest hyperbaric chamber; - (b) navigation equipment appropriate for the locality;
+- a) communications equipment, including contact numbers to directly reach evacuation services, medical services and the nearest hyperbaric chamber; - b) navigation equipment appropriate for the locality; - c) an oxygen first aid unit including sufficient medical-grade oxygen to deliver a - d) minimum of 15 liters per minute for the time required to reach a professional medical facility or properly equipped rescue/evacuation personnel

-- (c) an oxygen first aid unit including sufficient medical-grade oxygen to deliver a minimum of 15 liters per minute for no less than 20 minutes. - 4.3.8 The dive leader and captain of each dive boat shall ensure that no persons are left behind on leaving a dive site.
+4.3.8.
+The dive leader and captain of each dive boat shall ensure that no persons are left behind on leaving a dive site.
 Counts of all persons on board before and after each dive shall be recorded, verified and signed by the dive leader and captain.
-If the record is made electronically the dive leader and captain shall personally enter their names and unique identifier. - 4.3.8.1 Two types of systems may be used to carry out the count: - (a) Passive count systems by which the crew makes the count with little participation by the persons being counted tends to be quicker and less obtrusive, but are more susceptible to error.
-If a passive count system is used, the count shall be done twice, and independently by different crewmembers. - (b) Active count systems require the persons being counted to actively participate in the counting process.
+If the record is made electronically the dive leader and captain shall personally enter their names and unique identifier.

+4.3.8.1.
+An active (hard) count system shall be used to carry out the count.
+Active count systems require the persons being counted to actively participate in the counting process.
 Roll calls, tagging or signing systems are examples of such systems.
+Passive counts by the crew may be used for verification of the active count.

-These systems tend to be slower than passive systems, but are less prone to error. - 4.3.9 A dive safety log shall be kept for each dive containing the following information: - (a) each diver's name; - (b) the name of any buddy with whom the dive is conducted; - (c) the names of the dive leader and boat captain; - (d) the date and location of the dive; - (e) time in and time out; - (f) maximum depth of the dive; - (g) any incident, problem, discomfort or injury experienced or suffered by the diver; - (h) if the dive was done using a dive computer the dive time; - (i) if the dive was done using dive tables the repetitive dive group and either bottom time or dive time; - (j) if the repetitive dive group and surface interval result in a repetitive factor the surface interval and repetitive factor.
+4.3.9.
+A dive safety log shall be kept for each dive containing the following information:

+- a) each diver's name; - b) the name of any buddy with whom the dive is conducted; - c) the names of the dive leader and boat captain; - d) the date and location of the dive; - e) time in and time out; - f) maximum depth of the dive; - g) any incident, problem, discomfort or injury experienced or suffered by the diver; - h) if the dive was done using a dive computer the dive time; - i) if the dive was done using dive tables the repetitive dive group and either bottom time or dive time; - j) if the repetitive dive group and surface interval result in a repetitive factor the surface interval and repetitive factor